James A. McCartney: Military service

 McCartney served in the American Civil War from 1861-1865.
 In April 1861 he enlisted in a company raised at Galva as a First Lieutenant.
 The company was mustered into service as Company D, 17th Illinois Infantry.
-He served with the 17th until after the battle of Fort Donelson in February 1862.
+He served with the 17th until after the Battle of Fort Donelson in February 1862.
 He was compelled to resign his commission in March due to health failing from exposure.

-After recovering his health with a visit to Lake Superior, he again entered the service in October 1862 as First Lieutenant in Company G, 112th Illinois Infantry, commanded by Col. Thos.
-Henderson.
+After recovering his health with a visit to Lake Superior, he again entered the service in October 1862 as First Lieutenant in Company G, 112th Illinois Infantry, commanded by Col. Thomas J. Henderson.
 He was promoted to Captain in April 1863, and served throughout the war, mostly in Kentucky and Tennessee.
 McCartney mustered out with the regiment at Camp Douglas in July 1865.

 Throughout the war, McCartney wrote many letters to his wife Eunice, detailing his experiences in battle.
-They are housed in the Wayne County Historical Society in Fairfield Illinois.
+They are housed in the Wayne County Historical Society in Fairfield, Illinois.
 A series of twenty-two columns about his life gleaned from those letters was written by Wasson Lawrence and appeared in the Wayne County Press in the 1960s.